raspberrypilearning/comic-character/en/step_6.md

 Great effort!
 You have created checks and alerts to help the user create their superhero!

-Next, you will create a toggle switch so the user can switch between light and dark mode!
+Next, you will create a switch so the user can change between light and dark mode!